fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 # Introduction

-DNSSEC {{RFC9364}} uses public key cryptography to provide origin authentication of DNS data.
+DNSSEC {{RFC9364}} uses public key cryptography to provide integrity protection of DNS data.
 From an operational point of view, it is critically important to keep the private key secret under all circumstances.